Skip to Main Content

 Beginning on January 1, 2024, Connecticut's minimum wage will increase each year on January 1.
 The amount of the minimum wage increase will be based on the percentage change in the employment cost index or its successor index, for wages and salaries for all civilian workers, as calculated by the U.S. Department of Labor, over the 12-month period ending on June 13 of the preceding year, rounded to the nearest whole cent.
 Conn.
 Gen. Stat. § 31-58.
 The Connecticut Department of Labor may recommend that a scheduled minimum wage increase be suspended if there are two consecutive quarters of negative growth in the state's real gross domestic product as reported by the Bureau of Economic Analysis of the U.S. Department of Commerce.
 Conn.
 Gen. Stat. § 31-58.

 Connecticut minimum wage laws do not allow employers to pay student learners less than the standard minimum wage.
-Employers must pay trainees the standard minimum wage rate, unless otherwise exempt.
+Employers must pay trainees the standard minimum wage rate unless otherwise exempt.

 Provisions governing overtime pay can be found at Conn.
 Gen. Stat. § 31-58, et seq.
-Generally, if an employee works more than 40 hours, they must be compensated at a rate of one and one-half times the regular rate of pay at which they are employed.
+Generally, if an employee works more than 40 hours a week, they must be compensated at a rate of one and one-half times the regular rate of pay at which they are employed.
 This does not apply to agricultural employees, executive and administrative employees, automobile salespeople, or any driver where the U.S. Secretary of Transportation has the power to establish qualifications and minimum hours of service.

 An employer must keep a true and accurate record of the hours worked by all employees at the place of employment for a period of three years and the wages paid to each employee.
 Conn.
 Gen. Stat. § 31-66.
+The records must include but are not limited to: the employee's name, address, and occupation; total daily and weekly hours worked; overtime wage; total wages; and any required working certificates for minors under the age of 18.
+Id.

 Employers must give a new employee at the time of hire written documentation stating the rate of pay, the hours of employment, and wage payment schedules.
-Employers must also make available to employees, either in writing or through a posted notice maintained in a place accessible to his employees, any employment practices and policies or change therein with regard to wages, vacation pay, sick leave, health and welfare benefits, and comparable matters.
+Employers must also make available to employees, either in writing or through a posted notice maintained in a place accessible to their employees, any employment practices and policies or changes therein with regard to wages, vacation pay, sick leave, health and welfare benefits, and comparable matters.
 Conn.
 Gen. Stat. § 31-71f.

 Final Payments